ToxicDonkeyButts/fifth-equilux/Monsters/# Monster Statistics.md

 **Aberrations** are utterly alien beings.
 Many of them have innate magical abilities drawn from the creature's alien mind rather than the mystical forces of the world.
 The quintessential aberrations are aboleths, beholders, mind flayers, and slaadi.

-**Beasts** are nonhumanoid creatures that are a natural part of the fantasy ecology.
+**Beasts** are nonhumanoid creatures that are a natural part of the ecology.
 Some of them have magical powers, but most are unintelligent and lack any society or language.
 Beasts include all varieties of ordinary animals, dinosaurs, and giant versions of animals.

 **Celestials** are the servants of deities, employed as messengers or agents in the mortal realm.
 Celestials are good by nature, so the exceptional celestial who strays from a good alignment is a horrifying rarity.
 Celestials include angels, couatls, and pegasi.